 6. Ignoring your instruction

 Is she blithely ignoring your instructions to ‘Come here!’ or ‘Stop kicking the table’?
-Chances are she’s testing her boundaries, and you aren’t setting much limits for her.
+Chances are she’s testing her boundaries, and you aren’t setting many limits for her.

 What you can do: Explain to her that your job is to keep her safe and healthy, and to help her learn how to behave in public.
 You are her parent, not her friend.
 Let her know why it is so important that she listen to you.